gjtorikian/html-proofer/README.md

 htmlproofer --extensions .html.erb ./out
 ```

-Use `htmlproofer --help` to see all command line options, or [take a peek here](https://github.com/gjtorikian/html-proofer/blob/main/bin/htmlproofer).
+Use `htmlproofer --help` to see all command line options.

 #### Special cases for the command-line